hq9000/hq9000/_posts/2023-05-06-git-and-reaper.md

 This version nightmare problem for software people has a solid and well-recognized solution: version control systems.
 Such as ["git"](https://git-scm.com/), which is not only the most widely used one in the industry, but also completely free, open source and cross platform (that is working flawlessly on Win/Mac/Linux).

 I use Reaper, and instead of creating dozens of copies of my project file (`my-cool-song.rpp`), such as `my-cool-song-new-vocals-brighter-mix-4.rpp`, I simply initialize a git repository in the project folder and put the file under version control.

+By the way, a good supplementary for this reading could be this video of me going through an example.
+If you are not fan of watching videos, feel free to read on.

+<iframe width="417" height="235" src="https://www.youtube.com/embed/TAnaKhtenPM" title="using git for managing musical projects" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## My git-based music workflow